In James Paxton’s return to T-Mobile Park, Yankees get the better of Mariners and Justus Sheffield

 On the opposing side, former Mariners ace James Paxton played at T-Mobile Park — receiving a standing ovation — for the first time since being shipped to the Yankees in exchange for Sheffield and two prospects.

+“It was weird facing that jersey after wearing that jersey for so long,” Paxton said.
+“It was definitely a weird feeling.
+I was just trying to take it one pitch at a time and just do what I do and make my pitches.”

-And in the series finale Wednesday, Paxton’s current club bested his old one as the Yankees defeated the Mariners, 7-3.
-Seattle ends the season series with a 1-6 record against the Yankees.
+In the series finale Wednesday, Paxton’s current club bested his old one as the Yankees defeated the Mariners, 7-3.
+Seattle ends the season series with a 1-6 record against the Yankees (88-47).

+Sheffield earned the loss (0-1, 7.94) against his former team in his second big-league start and third appearance for the Mariners (56-78).

+“Anytime you see a familiar face in the box, it’s always fun to go out there because you know it’s going to be full-intent the whole AB and the whole game,” he said.
+“I knew it would get blown up, just because of the situation of who’s pitching over there, but I just wanted to take it like a normal game.
+They’re just another team in the league where I’ve got to go out and execute my pitches and do my job, and I fell short tonight.”

+“I thought Justus Sheffield really made some strides forward today, that’s what excited me out there,” Mariners manager Scott Servais said.
+“Certainly not an easy lineup to get through.
+I thought his stuff was really good.
+He gave up the home run early to Sanchez, but he settled in and I thought he threw the ball really well.
+Something to build off of there.”

 Paxton didn’t allow a hitter to reach first base until a walk in the third inning.
-However, after walking three of the first five batters in the fourth, Yankees manager Aaron Boone came onto the field for a brief meeting before letting Paxton finish the inning.
+However, after walking three of the first five batters in the fourth, Yankees manager Aaron Boone came onto the field for a brief meeting before letting the seven-year vet finish the inning.

 After Sanchez’s first-inning homer, visiting fans responded with a “Let’s go Yankees” cheer as Sanchez jogged the bases for his 30th homer of the season.

-Mariners evened the score three innings later with a two-run homer of their own from Kyle Seager.
+The evened the score three innings later with a two-run homer of their own from Kyle Seager.

 New York’s Mike Ford led off the fifth inning with a solo homer, and the RBI from LeMahieu put the Yankees up 4-2.
-Sheffield was replaced by Matt Wisler, who allowed another two-run homer, this time from Judge, and the Mariners trailed 6-2 after five innings.
+Sheffield was replaced by Matt Wisler, who allowed another two-run homer, this time from Aaron Judge, and the Mariners trailed 6-2 after five innings.

+Each team scored once more in the ninth, the Yankees with a LeMahieu home run and the Mariners with a Dylan Moore RBI single.

-Seattle will next travel to Arlington, Texas, to face the Rangers in a four-game series, which marks the beginning of a three-team, 10-game road trip for the Mariners.
+Seattle opens a 10-game road trip Thursday in Arlington, Texas, to face the Rangers in a four-game series.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.